-Similar to other Italian regions, Valle d'Aosta has been affected by the central government's national budgetary consolidation programme through spending cut and annual contributions.
-During 2015-18, the region's total revenue registered a modest 0.3% average annual growth rate, but total expenditure decreased on average by 1.1% each year over the same period.
+During 2016-19, the region's total revenue registered a 1.8% average annual growth rate, but total expenditure decreased on average by 1.4% each year over the same period.
 Valle d'Aosta's annual contribution to the national budgetary consolidation will decrease and stabilise, providing greater budgeting stability for the autonomous region and reflecting improved negotiating power with the central government.
-In accordance with the agreement for national fiscal consolidation, Valle d'Aosta's annual contribution will stabilise at €103 million from 2020, down from €112 million paid in 2019, €194 million paid in 2018 and €240 million paid in 2017.
+In accordance with the agreement for national fiscal consolidation, Valle d'Aosta's annual contribution was set at €102 million in 2020, down from €112 million paid in 2019 and €194 million paid in 2018.
+However, the advent of the pandemics in 2020 prompted a €84 million reduction in the region's contribution to the central government, along other support measures from the central government.
+The region also received €10 million as a compensation of the regional losses in corporate income tax (IRAP) and dedicated funds to cover healthcare costs triggered by the pandemics.

 Despite recent relative local political uncertainty with four regional president changes between 2017 and 2018, the region successfully achieved higher transparency and coordination with the central government, reflecting the good level of resiliency demonstrated by Valle d'Aosta's administration.
-In 2019, the region also finalised the settlement of the repartition of beer and energy taxes, which resulted in €520 million of additional receivables from the central government over the past few years.
+In 2015, the region also finalised the settlement of the repartition of beer and energy taxes, which resulted in €520 million of additional receivables from the central government over the past few years.
 Valle d'Aosta reached an agreement with the central government to make regular transfers (the government will pay €65.8 million each year until 2023 and €45 million thereafter until redemption of the €520 million original debt), reducing its stock of receivables while improving its liquidity.
 Because of the Decreto Sblocca-Cantieri, which is a 2019 decree focused on unlocking construction tenders, and the higher level of stability of its link with the central government, Valle d'Aosta's capital spending planning has improved materially.